JSydll/emulated-yocto-linux-testing/Readme.md

 One of the main advantages of using an emulated target for testing is that it allows scaling out - i.e. by spawning multiple QEMU instances.
 This can be achieved by adding the `-n auto` option to the test execution command.

+### Selection of tagged tests

+As not every test brings _verification value_ when executed in every development scenario (such as merging feature PRs, running nightlies/weeklies or building a product release), grouping tests along their applicable scenarios can bring significant efficiency gains, too.
+In this demo for example, you can select a subset of tests to be executed as a smoke test by adding the `-m smoketest` option.
+See the [pytest.ini](test/pytest.ini) for more details.

+---

 ## Solution requirements